IPCSfunder/IPCS/README.md

 This is a project which is called Integrated Preschool Connectivity System

 How to import IPCS into Intellij Idea
 1.Please get the latest code from github https://github.com/IPCSfunder/IPCS.git.
+Use "git pull origin master" command.
 2.File->Project from existing resouces
 3 Choose IPCS folder
 4 Import project from existing module